FULL-LENGTH FEATURE: IN DEVELOPMENT

 - Benny Sato Ambush: Boston theatre director & Artistic Director of the Venice Theatre

-- Sherard Harrington: UNH historian working with Dr. Kabria Baumgartner
+- Sherard Harrington: University of New Hampshire historian working with Dr. Kabria Baumgartner

 - Professor Gloria Chuku: Igbo historian at the University of Maryland Baltimore County

 - A private reading/workshop took place on May 25, 2020 with AEA actors, Scott, a Boston-based film editor, Ambush, and Harrington.

 - A public reading of the first act with an actor talkback took place on June 22, 2021 at the Roxbury International Film Festival.